Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

+Atomic-scale junctions formed from nonmagnetic metals provide a particularly appealing platform to explore how atomic-scale confinement and oxidation can profoundly modify magnetic and transport properties.
 Copper is a key material for electrical interconnects in the semiconductor industry, making a detailed understanding of its conductance properties essential.
-Despite its electronic similarity to Ni, with only one extra electron, opening the $^4s$ shell in case of Cu, with nearly free-electron-like transport, Cu remains slightly diamagnetic, whereas Ni exhibits robust itinerant ferromagnetism.
+In the bulk, the monovalent Cu reveals nearly free-electron-like transport and is slightly diamagnetic, whereas Ni, the left neighbor in the periodic table, exhibits robust itinerant ferromagnetism.
 This contrast highlights the delicate balance between electronic structure and magnetism in transition metals.
 Notably, Cu can acquire magnetic character through oxidation, forming Cu(I) oxide and Cu(II) oxide.
-CuO$_x$ themselves display a rich variety of magnetic phases, ranging from bulk diamagnetism to complex multiferroic behavior \cite{Bogenrieder2024, Kimura2008, Brown1991, Ain1992}.
-At reduced dimensions, ferromagnetic signatures have been observed in several nanoscale systems \cite{Shih2008, Batsaikhan2020, Rehman2011,Gao2010, Quin2010, Gao2010_2, Das2022, Prabhakaran2013,Gao2010, Aiswarya2019, Quin2010, Gao2010_2, Chen2009, Soon2009, Prabhakaran2013,Batsaikhan2020, Shih2008, Das2022}.
-In many cases, non-stoichiometric surface magnetism has been proposed as a plausible explanation \cite{Gao2010, Aiswarya2019, Quin2010, Gao2010_2, Chen2009, Soon2009, Prabhakaran2013}.
-Research on atomic-scale entities such as clusters or monoatomic chains, however, remains a largely unexplored field, where fundamental questions about the emergence of magnetism and its coupling to electronic transport persist.\\ Atomic-scale junctions formed from nominally nonmagnetic metals provide a particularly appealing platform to explore how oxidation and atomic-scale confinement can profoundly modify magnetic and transport properties.
-Cu$_x$O atomic junctions are especially intriguing in this regard.
-Oxygen incorporation introduces partially filled $p$ orbitals and enhances hybridization with Cu $d$ states, creating favorable conditions for the formation of localized magnetic moments \cite{Cakir2011}.
-First-principles calculations predict that Cu-O monoatomic chains can stabilize ferromagnetic ground states, exhibit strong SP, and act as efficient spin filters \cite{Zheng2015}, despite the absence of magnetism in pristine Cu chains \cite{Cakir2011}.
-Experimentally, oxygen assisted formation of elongated atomic chains in mechanically controllable break junctions has been observed, accompanied by a pronounced suppression of conductance relative to clean Cu contacts \cite{Thijssen2008}.
-However, direct experimental evidence linking these structural motifs to magnetic order or correlated electron phenomena remains scarce, and the microscopic mechanisms governing spin dependent transport in Cu$_x$O atomic junctions are still poorly understood \cite{Zheng2015, Thijssen2008, Chakrabarti2022}.
+CuO$_x$ displays a rich variety of magnetic phases, ranging from bulk diamagnetism to complex multiferroic behavior \autocite{Bogenrieder2024, Kimura2008, Brown1991, Ain1992}.
+Ferromagnetic signatures have been observed in several nanoscale systems \autocite{Shih2008, Batsaikhan2020, Rehman2011,Gao2010, Quin2010, Gao2010_2, Das2022, Prabhakaran2013,Gao2010, Aiswarya2019, Quin2010, Gao2010_2, Chen2009, Soon2009, Prabhakaran2013,Batsaikhan2020, Shih2008, Das2022}.
+In many cases, non-stoichiometric surface magnetism has been proposed as a plausible explanation \autocite{Gao2010, Aiswarya2019, Quin2010, Gao2010_2, Chen2009, Soon2009, Prabhakaran2013}.
+Research on atomic-scale entities such as clusters or monoatomic chains, however, remains a largely unexplored field, where fundamental questions about the emergence of magnetism and its coupling to electronic transport persist.\\ Oxygen incorporation introduces partially filled $p$ orbitals and enhances hybridization with Cu $d$ states, creating favorable conditions for the formation of localized magnetic moments \autocite{Cakir2011}.
+First-principles calculations predict that Cu-O monoatomic chains can stabilize ferromagnetic ground states, exhibit strong SP, and act as efficient spin filters \autocite{Zheng2015}, despite the absence of magnetism in pristine Cu chains \autocite{Cakir2011}.
+Experimentally, oxygen assisted formation of elongated atomic chains in mechanically controllable break junctions has been observed, accompanied by a pronounced suppression of conductance relative to clean Cu contacts \autocite{Thijssen2008}.
+However, direct experimental evidence linking these structural motifs to magnetic order or correlated electron phenomena remains scarce, and the microscopic mechanisms governing spin dependent transport in Cu$_x$O atomic junctions are still poorly understood \autocite{Zheng2015, Thijssen2008, Chakrabarti2022}.